Jin's Action Figure Customizing Tool List

 Cold Heat soldering tool

 Radio Shack makes this neat little tool that doesn't need to sit around and get super hot to solder metal together.
 Instead it uses electricity to heat up the metal.
 You'll use this to solder LED leads and wires.
 However it's dual purpose is to heat up those metal pins buried in Transformers so they can be removed.
 Touch the tool's tip lightly to the metal peg and wait till you see a bit of vapor.
-Then use pliers to pull the metal out of the softened plastic because that part will be hot.
-No other soldering tool does this so safely and without damaging the plastic around the metal pin.
+Then push/pull the metal out of the softened plastic.
+No other soldering tool does this so safely and without damaging the plastic around the metal pin (assuming you don't keep the tip on there for a long time).
 Keep in mind this is for light soldering work like electronics, not heavy duty stuff.
 You'll also want to buy the conical soldering tip or carve/sand the chisel tip into a pointed shape to touch small metal post tips.

 Hot Glue gun, low/high temp